 We are also looking for BIPOC-oriented LGBTQ films for our Queer In Color festival in June and transgender-oriented films for our Tampa Trans Film Festival in November.

-*Winner - 2011 Creative Loafing Reader's poll Best of the Bay Film Festival
+TIGLFF was the most recent winner of the 2020 Creative Loafing Reader's poll Best of the Bay Film Festival

-*Named as a "Top 25" public event by the Tampa Bay Business Journal
+TIGLFF was also named as a "Top 25" public event by the Tampa Bay Business Journal

 The Friends of the Festival Fund was established in 2009 through the estate of Alan Ira Dusowitz.
 This endowment trust helps fund film programming content for TIGLFF.
 In honor of Alan, TIGLFF will give annual cash awards for Best Emerging Film-maker in the categories of Full Length Feature Film and Short Film.

 In addition, we give nominal Audience and Jury Awards in the categories of Narrative Feature, Documentary Feature and Short Film.